 In continuing efforts to promote economic development, the Town provides parking opportunities for merchants and employees who work in the Downtown area.
 In 2009, the Town adopted a Downtown Parking Management Plan which includes several improvements to, and an expansion of, the Downtown Employee Parking Permit Program.
 Merchants and employees of the Downtown area are encouraged to participate in the employee permit program, as it allows all day parking in select areas of the Downtown while enhancing customer parking turnover within the prime downtown locations.

-2016 Employee Parking Permits are now available for purchase online by clicking here.
+2018 Employee Parking Permits are available beginning December 1, 2018 for purchase online by clicking here.
 As part of the purchasing process, you must provide proof of employment either in the form of a recent pay stub or business card.
 Verification can be completed through the online ordering process, or by submitting documents in person to the Danville Police Department, 510 La Gonda Way, between the hours of 8:30 a.m. to 5:00 p.m., Monday through Friday.

 Employee parking permit stickers shall be placed by affixing it to the inside windshield on the lower left-hand side (driver’s side).

-Police DepartmentTown of Danville510 La Gonda WayDanville, CA 94526
+Danville Police Department510 La Gonda WayDanville, CA 94526

 Monday - Friday: 8:30 a.m. - 5:00 p.m.